DESTINATIONS

 The Tosho-gu’s more notable buildings include ‘Yomeimon’ and ‘Karamon’ gates, the ‘Hojindo’ its five-storey pagoda, ‘Kagura-den’, and ‘Kamjinko’.
 The famous monkeys of the Tosho-gu and their charismatic ‘hear no evil, speak no evil, see no evil’ pose can be found on the former shrine stable.
 Open daily from 09:00 to 17:00 (until 16:00 from November to March), admission costs JPY1300 for the shrine, JPY1000 for the museum or JPY2100 for a combined shrine and museum ticket.
 Last entry is 30-minutes before closing.

-2 / TAIYUIN SHRINE / all year round
+2 / TAIYUIN TEMPLE / all year round

 nikko-taiyuin